applidium/HeaderListView/README.md

 # Future work

-- Handle the case where a section has no header
-- Handle the case where the ListView has a header view
 - Handle listViews with fast scroll
 - Pass ListView XML attributes to the mListView
 - See if there are methods to dispatch to mListView